‘The Annual Denbigh Flower Show

 For those who are new to exhibiting, or not quite so serious, there is a sizeable amateur section with over forty classes for plants and flowers.
 There is also a Novice vegetable section which is open to all who have not previously won a trophy at the Show and is all about encouraging the complete beginner.

-The Floral Art Section showcases the skills of the exhibitors in their interpretations of various themes using flowers and foliage.
+Arranged in conjunction with Denbigh Floral Art Club, the Floral Art Section showcases the skills of the exhibitors in their interpretations of various themes using flowers and foliage.
 Within the section, there are open classes as well as for amateurs and novices.
-It’s quite a task to decide who takes the silverware home but that is in the safe hands of a professional NAFAS Judge
+Its quite a task to decide who takes the silverware home but that is in the safe hands of a professional NAFAS Judge.

 Cookery and Handicrafts